Cloudify-PS/opencontrail-service/README.md

 #### Provisioning
 First step is acheived using *provisioning.yaml* blueprint.
-The blueprint creates networks (right and left), its subnets and ports and fetches a existing security group.
+The blueprint creates networks (right and left), its subnets and ports and creates security group.

 ##### Inputs
 Before creating deployment, prepare input file (*provisioning_inputs.yaml*).
 The following inputs must be specified: